 From the Pits to Glitz: One Woman's Odyssey from the Trading Floor to the Green Room

 What’s it like to be one of 8 women among 800 men on the floor of a Commodities Exchange?
 Jill traces her roots as an options trader, to owning an investment advisory firm to her current role as a business analyst at CBS News.

 Jill Schlesinger, CFP®, is the Emmy-nominated and Gracie Award Winning Business Analyst for CBS News.
 Jill appears on CBS radio and television stations nationwide covering the economy, markets, investing and anything else with a dollar sign.
 She translates complicated business and economic news into understandable, relatable topics for everyday viewers and listeners.
 She is a weekly guest on NPR’s “Here and Now”, appears on American Public Media’s “Marketplace Weekend” and writes the nationally syndicated column “Jill on Money” for Tribune Media Services.
-Jill’s first book, The Dumb Things Smart People Do With Their Money: Thirteen Ways to Right Your Financial Wrongs, will be published in February 2019 by Ballantine Books.
+Jill’s first book, The Dumb Things Smart People Do With Their Money: Thirteen Ways to Right Your Financial Wrongs, was published in February 2019 by Ballantine Books.

 Jill won a 2018 Personal Finance Reporting Award from the Radio Television Digital News Association (RTDNA)/National Endowment for Financial Education (NEFE) and was the recipient of the 2018 National Association of Personal Financial Advisors (NAPFA), Special Achievement Award, presented for significant contribution to Fee-Only financial planning or helping to educate consumers on the importance of having a comprehensive financial plan.